Sports Envoy

 Zola played at the University of North Carolina Chapel Hill 1990-1993.
 She was a starter at UNC for all four years of her career.
 She won 4 National Championships, 4 ACC Championships, and was named All-American her senior year.
 She was invited to play on the US Women’s National team in 1993.
 She traveled with the team for 2.5 years participating in international tournaments.

 In 1995 Zola retired from international soccer to become a mother and pursue a career in fine arts.
-She now owns Arden Gallery Ltd. in Boston, MA, which she has been directing for 18 years.
+She now owns Arden Gallery Ltd. in Boston, MA, which she has been directing for 23 years.
 She continues to share her passion for soccer by providing individual and small-group soccer clinics to female players ages 12 – 18 in the greater Boston area.
 The focus of these training sessions is to improve technical skills, increase tactical awareness, and deepen strength/fitness levels.
+She also is a member of a USTA tennis league and rows competitively as single sculler.
 Since the fall of 2014 she has been traveling with the US State Department as a Sports Envoy coaching and mentoring children in under-served and at-risk environments in the Middle East, Africa, and South America.
+Zola is passionate about empowering girls and women through sports, especially the beautiful game of soccer.